-A sign from a celebratory rally in downtown Portland, Oregon this afternoon.
-Photo by Sarah Mirk.
+A sign from a celebratory rally in downtown Portland, Oregon (Photo credit: Sarah Mirk)

 Today is a huge, amazing, important, wonderful day.
 Just look at these beautiful smiling faces outside the Supreme Court when the Justices announced that denying same-sex marriage in any state is unconstitutional.
 Just look how grumpy Justice Scalia is at being in the dissenting minority.
 Any day that Scalia is unhappy is a great day for Americans.

 But as LGBT people and their allies have been saying for years, marriage is a basic right.
 Marriage is a starting point, not an ending point, for full LGBT equality.
 Hopefully the momentum and work that brought Americans around to support same-sex marriage can now sustain the work that is being done to end discrimination in all facets of life.

 Here are 10 issues that LGBT advocates have been working on (often out of the media spotlight) while marriage equality has dominated the national conversation.
 As marriage becomes legal nationwide, hard-working people are still campaigning to make these rights a reality.